Strategy-Base/microservices-demo/kustomize/README.md

-# Use Online Boutique with Kustomize
+# Deploy Online Boutique variations with Kustomize

 This page contains instructions on deploying variations of the [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo) sample application using [Kustomize](https://kustomize.io/).
 Each variations is designed as a [**Kustomize component**](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/components.md), so multiple variations can be composed together in the deployment.